Pet Doors For WindowsRead More Below

 Q: On the Thermo Sash IIIe which options are considered custom and non-returnable?

-A: All extra large and 22"-25" adjustment range sales are final sales, no returns.
+A: All extra large as well as all 22"-25" adjustment range purchases are final sales, no returns.

 Q: How long do all the sashes take to ship?

-Thermo Sash Window IIIe: 1 business day to process plus 1-5 days transit time
+Thermo Sash Window IIIe: 1 business day to process plus 1-5 days transit time.
+Custom units can take longer.

 Q: How wide does the track have to be for the Ideal Sash Windows?